MegAmiga, the ultimate Amiga Extension board features all hardware your Amiga was waiting for decades ...

 Call for Volunteers

 Due to lack of spare time, MegAmiga development is stagnating.
-If you want to participate in the development of MegAmiga, seven gold plated bare MegAmiga PCBs are still available from the first batch, which I will provide at factory price (15 USD, including wordwide shipping and handling) to the first volunteers.
+If you want to participate in the development of MegAmiga, seven gold plated bare MegAmiga PCBs are still available from the first batch, which I will provide at factory price (15 USD, including worldwide shipping and handling) to the first volunteers.

-Be aware that you will need an Amiga (obviously), proficient soldering skills, a Xilinx programming cable to get the CPLD code up and running and C/C++ software development skills as there are no device drivers yet.
+Be aware that you will need an Amiga (obviously), proficient fine pitch soldering skills, a Xilinx programming cable to get the CPLD code up and running and C/C++ software development skills as there are no device drivers yet.
 Additionally a logic analyzer would more than helpful to get things up and running.
 If you think you can handle this, feel free to contact me to speedup MegAmiga development.